DarwinAwardWinner/ido-completing-read-plus/README.md

 You can see the bug reports about weird warnings [here](https://github.com/DarwinAwardWinner/ido-ubiquitous/issues?utf8=%E2%9C%93&q=label%3Abizarre-unexplainable-scoping-issues+).

+## What is the "bleeding-edge" branch? ##

+All users should just use the master branch, or beter yet, install from MELPA.
+The bleeding-edge branch is where I test experimental and unfinished features.
+Because ido-ubiquitous hooks deeply into the bowels of Emacs, a bug in ido-ubiquitous could easily freeze or crash Emacs entirely.
+Additionally, some bug only show up when ido-ubiquitous is installed and compiled as a package.
+So I test every new feature myself for some time on this branch before pushing to the master branch.
+If you report a bug, I might develop a fix for it on the bleeding edge branch and ask then you to try this branch.
+Otherwise, normal users don't need to think about this branch.

 # ido-completing-read+ #

 As of version 3.0, most of the core functionality of ido-ubiquitous